 So I still watch football, it’s just that now I do it with vodka soda and pork rinds instead of beer and chips.

-Unfortunately, my Dad won't be around this year to watch with me.
+Unfortunately, my Dad is not around anymore to watch with me.
 But I am still going to watch football every Sunday and eat Keto snacks.

 The idea here is to make it easy, change as little as possible.